sherlock-audit/2022-08-sentiment-judging/53-H/1-report.md

     }
 ```

-to be pass the check,
+to be bypass the check,

 if the target address is malicious, the hacker can just create a function that has the same function signature hash